csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 a key argument as a std::string.
 It uses the key over the object life time.
 Currently, there is no method changing key settings.

+To calculate a PBKDF2-HMAC-SHA-256 key derivation code, use pbkdf2_sha256 function.
+Additional password hashing functions similar as system crypt (3) function can be used.

+To encrypt plain text or decript cipher text with AES-GCM, use cipher::aes\_type class and cipher::gcm\_type class.

 They calculate from the sequences of byte-oriented input data as a std::string to call add member function repeatedly.